Child corporal punishment laws: Australia

 In Australia, corporal punishment of minors in the home is legal, provided it is "reasonable".
 Corporal punishment in public schools is illegal in all states, and in private schools it is only allowed in Queensland.
 Parents who act unreasonably may be committing an assault.
 The Australian state of Tasmania is continuing to review the state's laws on the matter, and may seek to ban the use of corporal punishment by parents.
 The matter is also under review in other Australian states.
 A 2002 public opinion survey suggested the majority view was in support of retaining parents' right to smack with the open hand but not with an implement, although as of 2010, there are no laws against using an implement in any state or territory.
 In New South Wales, S61AA of the Crimes Act (1900) allows a parent a defence of lawful correction.
 In New South Wales, one specifically cannot smack a child on the head or neck, and the child cannot be more than briefly harmed or bruised.

 Austria

 School corporal punishment was explicitly prohibited in Austria in 1974.
 In 1977, corporal punishment in the home was outlawed by removing the section in the constitution of assault in the Penal Code that stated that parents who have used "reasonable punishment" of their children shall not be punished for assault.
 On 15 March 1989, corporal punishment of children became explicitly banned through a new law stating that "using violence and inflicting physical or mental suffering is unlawful".

+Belarus

+Corporal punishment in schools was banned in Belarus during the Soviet era, however it was decriminalized after its authoritarian president Alexander Lukashenko took power in 1994.
+It is only permitted for male students older than 14.
+It cannot be inflicted on girls.
+School beltings are rare in major cities and remain much more common in rural areas, where parents tend to raise their children in more conservative manners.
+In 2018, Lukashenko rejected the bill that would have outlawed corporal punishments for minors both in educational facilities and at home, arguing that he himself belted his children in their adolescence to discipline them.